Australian wine has never been better.

 Andrea Pritzker MW

-Andrea Pritzker is the founder of Wine inTuition, a wine education and corporate events business in Sydney.
+Andrea Pritzker MW is the founder of Wine inTuition, a wine education and corporate events business in Sydney.
 A certified WSET educator, she also works as a wine writer, consultant, wine judge and public speaker.
-Born and raised in Toronto, Canada, she obtained a Diploma in Wine Commerce in Bordeaux, France, before moving to Australia in 2003.
-Andrea's diverse career in the wine trade has spanned wholesale, retail, fine wine auction, digital marketing and buying for Qantas Wine.
-She became a Master of Wine in 2015.
-Andrea is Australia’s Burgundy Wine Ambassador and Ambassador for the VDP in Australia.
+She became a Master of Wine in 2015 and Andrea is currently Australia’s Burgundy Wine Ambassador and Ambassador for the VDP in Australia.
 From 2017-2022 she co-coordinated the MW Education programme in Australasia and is now a member of the governing Council for the Institute of Masters of Wine.
 Andrea is also co-chair of the IMW Symposium to be held in Adelaide in November 2026.
 In 2022, she was awarded the prize for Dux at the Len Evans Tutorial.